ibireme/YYImage/README.md

 2. Add `pod 'YYImage'` to your Podfile.
 3. Run `pod install` or `pod update`.
 4. Import \<YYImage/YYImage.h\>.
 5. Notice: it doesn't include WebP subspec by default, if you want to support WebP format, you may add `pod 'YYImage/WebP'` to your Podfile.
-You may call `YYImageWebPAvailable()` to check whether the WebP subspec is installed correctly.

 ### Carthage